Skip to main content

 1.0 Purpose

-The purpose of this policy and procedure is to describe the Organization’s requirements for posting of clinical trial consent forms, per requirements of 45 CFR 46.116(h).
+The purpose of this policy is to describe the Organization’s requirements for posting of clinical trial consent forms, per requirements of 45 CFR 46.116(h).

 2.0 Policy

 • 2.1.
-It is the policy of the Organization that, for clinical trials conducted or supported by a Common Rule department or agency, the awardee of a grant will post one IRB approved informed consent form used to enroll subjects on a publicly available Federal Web site that will be established as a repository for such informed consent forms.
-Posting shall occur after the clinical trial is closed to recruitment, and no later than 60 days after the last study visit by any subject, as required by the protocol.
+It is the policy of the Organization that, for nonexempt clinical trials (as defined below) conducted or supported by a Common Rule agency, and initially approved by the IRB on or after January 21, 2019, the awardee of a grant will post one IRB approved informed consent form used to enroll subjects to ClinicalTrials.gov (or other website as designated by OHRP) no later than 60 days after the clinical trial is closed to enrollment.

 3.0 Definitions

 • 3.1.
-Clinical Trial (for the purpose of this Policy) means a "research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.”
+Clinical Trial (for the purpose of this Policy) means a "research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes” (45 CFR 46.102(b)).

 4.0 Investigator Responsibilities

 • 4.1.
-If the UNMC/UNO/CHMC/BMC investigator is the awardee of the grant from a Common Rule agency or department, or is the principal investigator of a clinical trial conducted by a Common Rule agency or department, then he/she is responsible for posting the consent form as described in this policy.
+If the Principal Investigator of a non-exempt clinical trial is faculty, student or staff of the Organization, and (1) is the awardee of the grant from a Common Rule agency or department, OR (2) is the principal investigator of a multi-site clinical trial conducted by a Common Rule agency or department, then they are responsible for posting the consent form as described in this policy.

 • 4.2.
-The PI must notify the ORA when the clinical trial is closed to recruitment.
+The PI must notify the ORA when the clinical trial is closed to enrollment.

 • 4.3.
-The PI must post one IRB approved unsigned consent form to ClinicalTrials.gov (or other website as designated by OHRP) after the clinical trial is closed to recruitment, and no later than 60 days after the last study visit by any subject, as required by the protocol (per 45 CFR 46.116(h)).
-In practice, the ORA requires that the consent form be posted within 30 days of enrollment of the last subject.
+The PI must post one IRB approved unsigned consent form to ClinicalTrials.gov (or other website as designated by OHRP) within 60 days of enrollment of the last subject.
+Note: 45 CFR 46.116(h) requires that a CF be posted “after the clinical trial is closed to recruitment, and no later than 60 days after the last study visit by any subject, as required by the protocol.”
+However, the ORA requires earlier posting as above.

 • 4.3.1.
 The consent form need not be the current version.